 According to the studies, two doses of measles vaccines were 97% more effective than COVID-19 vaccines.
 Moreover, the measles vaccine programs started in 1963 in the USA took almost four decades to eliminate the disease completely.

 Till there is no 100% solution to coronavirus, wearing face masks is your ultimate protection cover.

 Experts are more concerned about silent spreads that show no symptoms at all.
 Such people, even after two doses of vaccine, can spread the virus.

 Moreover, scientists are still researching whether vaccination helps to stop transmission.
 Face masks are thus unavoidable, and you must wear them to prevent yourself from being an asymptomatic spreader.

 Masks are a shield against all coronavirus strain

 The new strains of coronavirus are being found in different countries.
 These genetic variants are even more contagious than the original variant.
 Studies have supported the fact that the vaccine may or may not be effective against these new strains.

-Furthermore, face masks give considerable protection against any of the coronavirus strains.
-Thereby, you must wear it and follow public health measures like social distancing and avoid crowded areas.
+Furthermore, face masks give considerable protection against any coronavirus strains.
+Thereby, you must wear it and follow public health measures like social distancing and avoiding crowded areas.
 The only way to come out safe is to wear masks and be careful.